Life As a Nanotechnology Engineering Technologist

 - Research Staff Member

-Is There Going to be Demand for Nanotechnology Engineering Technologists?
+Is There Job Demand for Nanotechnology Engineering Technologists?

 In 2016, there was an estimated number of 76,800 jobs in the United States for Nanotechnology Engineering Technologist.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Nanotechnology Engineering Technologist by 2026.
-There will be an estimated 7,100 positions for Nanotechnology Engineering Technologist per year.
+Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Nanotechnology Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.